How To Become A Counsellor: UK Training Requirements

 Step 3: Complete the required hours of supervised counselling practice

 Most accredited college and university courses require students to complete a minimum of 100 hours of supervised practice.
-This involves working directly with clients under the guidance of an experienced supervisor, allowing you to apply what you’ve learned during your course to real-life situations.
+A supervised placement involves working directly with clients under the guidance of an experienced supervisor, allowing you to apply what you’ve learned during your college or university course to real-life situations.

 A woman with curly, blonde hair raises her hand as she sits in a chair with an audience of other men and woman.
 They face towards the front of a room where a woman is speaking to the group.